Stable CIDP, Twelve Weeks of Training, Zero Flares

 The cellular machinery for nerve repair responds to load.
 That is the through-line.

-Progressive resistance forces motor unit recruitment per the Henneman size principle.
+Progressive resistance forces motor-unit recruitment per the Henneman size principle.
 In partially denervated muscle, surviving neurons sprout collateral axons to reinnervate orphaned fibers.
 You are not regenerating the failed axon.
 You are training every one that still works.

-Aerobic conditioning also improves capillary density in the vasa nervorum.
+Aerobic conditioning improves capillary density in the vasa nervorum.
 Better perfusion means faster clearance of inflammatory debris and better substrate to the Schwann cells doing the repair.

 That is not a cautious "might help."
 That is a hard number with a hard safety ceiling.